Skip to content

 Frequently Asked Questions

-Are Cummins generators more reliable than Westinghouse generators?
+Is Cummins more reliable than Westinghouse for generators?

-Both brands earn Tier A reliability ratings, so they are closely matched.
-Westinghouse scores slightly higher at 95 out of 100 compared to 91 out of 100 for Cummins, but both are considered highly reliable.
+Both brands earn Tier A reliability ratings, though Westinghouse scores slightly higher at 95 out of 100 compared to 91 out of 100 for Cummins.
+Both are considered highly reliable choices.

 Why does Cummins have so few generator models compared to Westinghouse?

-Cummins currently lists only 5 generator models in its portable and home lineup, while Westinghouse offers 54.
-Cummins focuses on a smaller, feature-rich selection, whereas Westinghouse covers a much broader range of wattages, fuel types, and price points.
+Cummins offers only 5 portable generator models in its scored catalog, while Westinghouse has 54.
+Cummins focuses on a smaller, feature-rich lineup under its Onan brand, whereas Westinghouse covers a broad range of wattages, fuel types, and price points.

 Which brand offers better value for the money?